Large $N$ behaviour of the two-dimensional Yang-Mills partition function: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank his PhD advisor, Thierry L\'evy, for introducing him to Yang--Mills theory but also for all his help in writing this article.
+The author would like to thank his PhD advisor, Thierry L\'evy, for introducing him to Yang--Mills theory but also for all his help in writing this article, as well as the anonymous referee who pointed out a mistake in the preliminary version of Theorem \ref{thm:mainno} and its proof for $\U(N)$.
 He would also like to thank Antoine Dahlqvist for several helpful discussions about the partition function on the torus.